fchamroukhi/HMMR_r/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-## Overview

 <!-- badges: start -->

 <!-- badges: end -->

+## Overview

-User-friendly and flexible algorithm for time series **segmentation** with a Regression model with a Hidden Markov Model Regression (HMMR).
+User-friendly and flexible algorithm for time series **segmentation** with a regression model governed by a hidden Markov process.

 Hidden Markov Model Regression (HMMR) for segmentation of time series with regime changes.
 The model assumes that the time series is governed